 I am co-author, along with Polly-Young-Eisendrath, of a book on couples therapy, which was published at the end of 2021: Dialogue Therapy for Couples and Real Dialogue for Opposing Sides: Methods Based on Psychoanalysis and Mindfulness (London: Routledge, 2022).
 I conduct Dialogue Therapy for couples with my co-therapist, Joel Shapiro, LCSW.

-I am licensed as a Psychologist—Doctorate in Vermont and in Michigan.
+I am licensed as a Psychologist—Doctorate in Vermont.